How Long to Smoke Salmon – Detailed Salmon Smoking Guide

 A restaurant supply will offer a boning tool, which will make this process easier.
 These bones are tiny, but easy to remove.
 On the chance you don’t remove them all, it won’t hurt you to eat a couple.

 After you clean it and remove the bones, you can apply your favorite rub, and let it set overnight.

-Today though, we are suggesting our favorite brine marinade for salmon.
+Today though, we are suggesting our favorite brine marinade.

 From your brine bowl, place each strip into a zipper lock bag.
 Pack as much into the bag, ideally you will use a bag that can hold every piece.

 When you are done, pour off the rest of the brine solution into the bag.
 Seal your concoction and put in the refrigerator.
 Give your brine at least 12 hours to do its magic, but no more than two days.

 Quick Kitchen Tip: When you are putting any marinating bag in the refrigerator, place the bag into a bowl larger than the bag.
 In the event that this tears open, your refrigerator won’t smell like a festering mess.

 Two are the main things to affect the taste in a more positive manner when you are smoking this kind of fish.

 The first one is the sweet and savory solution which will keep the fish moist and pleasant tasting, so be patient and let it do its thing.